Great Smog of London: Effect on London

-Although London was accustomed to heavy fogs, this one was denser and longer-lasting than any previous fog.
+There was no panic, as London was infamous for its fog.
+However, this one was denser and longer-lasting than any previous "pea-souper".
 Visibility was reduced to a few metres, with one visitor stating that it was "like you were blind", rendering driving difficult or at times impossible.

-Public transport ceased, apart from the London Underground, and the ambulance service stopped, forcing individuals to transport themselves to hospital.
+Public transport other than the London Underground was halted, and the number of vehicular accidents placed ambulance services under severe strain.
 The smog was so dense that it even seeped indoors, resulting in the cancellation or abandonment of concerts and film screenings, as visibility decreased in large enclosed spaces, and stages and screens became harder to see from the seats.
 Outdoor sports events were also cancelled.

 In the inner London suburbs and away from town centres, there was no disturbance by moving traffic to thin out dense fog in the back streets.
 As a result, visibility could be down to a metre or so in the daytime.
 Walking out of doors became a matter of shuffling to feel for potential obstacles such as kerbs.
 This was made even worse at night since each back street lamp was fitted with an incandescent light bulb, which gave no penetrating light onto the pavement for pedestrians to see their feet or even a lamp post.
 Fog-penetrating fluorescent lamps did not become widely available until later in the 1950s.
 "Smog masks" were worn by those who were able to purchase them from chemists.